FM171/HTB-write-ups/docs/CandyVault.md

 Replication steps

-Intercept the /login POST request using Burp suite
+1. Intercept the /login POST request using Burp suite

-Change Content-Type to application/json.
+2. On post payload change Content-Type to application/json.

 > We know from files the website uses MongoDB so simple google and find statement that search for email and password that is not null

-Replace the body with payload:
+4. Replace the body with payload:

 {
   "email": {"$ne": null},